The Wakasa Monument History @North

 North Branch

-Join us to learn more about this historic tragedy and community response, the monument's recovery, it's current whereabouts, and the repercussions at every step.
+Join us to learn more about this historic tragedy and community response, the monument's recovery, its current whereabouts, and recent developments.

-About Nancy Ukai: Nancy Ukai is a writer and researcher who helped lead a social media protest to stop the Rago auction of Japanese American concentration camp artifacts in 2015.
-Researching the provenance of the Eaton auction items deepened her interest in objects.
-She is co-administrator of the Facebook page Japanese American History: Not for Sale.
-Nancy lived in Japan for 14 years, working as a Fulbright English Fellow, a weaving apprentice at a Buddhist temple and as a journalist at the Tokyo bureau of Newsweek.
+About Nancy Ukai: Nancy Ukai is a Berkeley native and the grandchild of immigrants who operated a cut flower nursery on Sixth Street from the 1910s.
+She is project director of the 50 Objects history website and a founding member of the Wakasa Memorial Committee.
+Nancy attended Berkeley public schools and attended UC Santa Cruz.
+She lived in Japan for 14 years, working as a Fulbright English Fellow, a weaving apprentice at a Buddhist temple and as a journalist.
 In 2008 she received a master’s degree in media anthropology from the School of Oriental and African Studies, University of London.
-She is a Topaz descendant.
+She is a Tanforan and Topaz descendant.

 AGE GROUP: | Adults |